 If you’ve tried our vegan Instant Pot chili then you will love this variation!
-It’s similar in that it’s packed with all different kinds of veggies and made in no time!
+It’s similar in that it’s packed with all different kinds of veggies, made with pantry staples, and comes together in no time!

 Vegetarian chili is a red chili made of beans, tons of veggies, diced tomatoes, and a delicious homemade chili seasoning.
 All you have to do is let it simmer on the stovetop and you’ll have dinner ready to go in no time!

 Beans: beans are high in fiber and a great source of plant-based protein!
 This recipe calls for white northern beans, but you can use 2 cans of any beans you like.
 Here are some other bean options:

 - Black beans

 - Garbanzo beans

 Bell Pepper: bell pepper is an inexpensive way to add more veggies to your chili.
 Choose whatever color you like best!
 Our preference is either green or red bell pepper.

 Sweet Potatoes: I love adding sweet potato to chili because it adds a little bit of sweetness and a complex carb!
 Instead of sweet potatoes, you can always add a different kind of potato such as: